 Financial Technology (FinTech) is a new emerging area composed of the intersection of information technology and financial services.
-Many disruptive technologies such as cryptocurrency, blockchain, mobile banking, cybersecurity, machine learning, and mobile trading have been applied in the financial services sector to create new and improved products and to increase efficiency.
+Many disruptive technologies such as cryptocurrency, blockchain, mobile banking, machine learning, and mobile trading have been applied in the financial services sector to create new and improved products and to increase efficiency.
 This minor is ideal for students who have an interest in both IT and finance.

 This minor provides advanced classes in both financial concepts and information technology, culminating in a capstone class that applies concepts in both areas.
-Students in this minor will be proficient in the information technologies that are applied in FinTech, such as computer programming, database, disruptive technologies, big data, and analytics.
+Students in this minor will be proficient in the information technologies that are applied in FinTech, such as computer programming, database, encryption, big data, and analytics.
 Additionally, students will be proficient in investments, corporate financial policy, and financial markets.

 1. CSE 12: Survey of Computer Science or CSE 17: Programming and Data Structures